ethanfoong/virality/README.md

 - Column names in the original CSV contain leading spaces (e.g., `" shares"`) — scripts reference these names.
 If you rename/clean column names, update scripts accordingly or normalize names early (recommended).
 - `src/step6_clustering.py` expects `features_complete.csv` (PCA components for headline text like `headline_pc*` plus engineered features).
 If that file is missing, the script raises a FileNotFoundError.

-.

 ## Contact
-For questions about the project, open an issue or reach out to the repo owner.
+For questions about the project, open an issue or reach out to ethanfoong@berkeley.edu

----
-Generated: concise one-page README to help run and understand the pipeline.